Lake of the Pines – Membership Rules and Regulations

 Plat of Lake of the Pines Villa #2

 Plat of Woodland Heights #2

 Located in Freeman Township, Clare County, Michigan, and are subject to the timely payment of annual and special assessments.
 All rights of membership shall be suspended during the period when any annual or special assessments remain unpaid after having become due.
 Each Member shall have the right of appeal to the Board of Directors of the Association of such suspension, provided however, that such Member must establish by competent evidence good cause why such suspension shall be lifted.
 “Good cause” shall be determined in the sole discretion of the Board of Directors.

-Annual assessments are due and payable on the first day of April of each year and, if unpaid, become delinquent at 12:01 a.m. on the second day of April.
+Annual assessments are due and payable on the first day of April of each year and, if unpaid, become delinquent at 12:01 a.m. on the first day of May.
 Upon payment of annual and special assessments, which shall have become delinquent, the rights of membership shall be automatically restored.
 Further, the rights of membership are subject to those reasonable standards of conduct required of each Member in accordance with such reasonable standards as may be determined from time to time by the Board of Directors.

 2.3 Use and Enjoyment.
 Each Member in good standing shall be entitled to the use and enjoyment of the common properties and facilities.